infrawatch/telemetry-framework/deploy/README.md

-# SAF Deployment using Operators
+# Service Assurance Framework Deployment using Operators

 This directory contains sample configurations for deployment of the Telemetry Framework leverage Operators for the deployment.
 The contents here are